CapEx vs. OpEx: What’s the difference?

 However, CapEx also presents several challenges, including:

 Capital expenses tend to require a large initial outlay of money or capital.
-They are also often financed by debt, which requires the company to keep a close watch on CapEx debt levels and debt servicing costs.
+They’re also often financed by debt, which requires a company to keep a close watch on CapEx debt levels and debt servicing costs.

-These expenditures also require the decisionmaker to foresee the company’s long-term needs.
+These expenditures also require decision-makers to foresee a company’s long-term needs.
 This injects a high uncertainty into the process since the organization must also account for potential losses.
 Capital expenditures are often difficult to reverse without incurring large losses.
 After all, real estate, machinery, and vehicles cannot be quickly returned or discarded.

 So, it makes sense that capital expenditures go through a lengthy request-and-approval process.
 When a CapEx request is made, the requester must document the need and the expected outcome.
 If any supporting documentation is necessary, such as bids or photos, it must accompany the request.